Skip site navigation (1)Skip section navigation (2)

 If, during the search, a directory is encountered that cannot be opened

-or read and errfunc is non-NULL, glob() calls (*errfunc)(path, errno),
+or read and errfunc is non-NULL, glob() calls (*errfunc)(path, errno).

-however, the GLOB_ERR flag will cause an immediate return when this
+for ENOENT and ENOTDIR; however, the GLOB_ERR flag will still cause an

 If errfunc returns non-zero, glob() stops the scan and returns